A Full Guide To Priority Banking In Singapore (2026)

 CIMB Preferred

 CIMB Preferred requires a TRB of S$250,000 to qualify.
-Like most of the other programmes listed here, there’s no need for Accredited Investor status.
+Like most of the other programmes listed here, there’s no need for Accredited Investor status to enter.

-Lifestyle benefits include complimentary airport lounge access, exclusive event invitations, and shopping and dining deals, amongst others.
+Lifestyle benefits include complimentary airport lounge access, exclusive event invitations, and regional medical benefits across ASEAN.

 Citigold